phaniKumarNatte/aws-cloud/IAM.md

 Imagine you own an office building:
 You are the owner (Root user).
 You hire employees — some are developers, some are testers, some are accountants.
-You don’t want everyone to have full access to everything.s
+You don’t want everyone to have full access to everything.

 So, what do you do?
 You give each person an ID card (IAM User).
 You assign permissions:
 Developer → can access servers